‘The Evergreen Valley’, ‘A city set in a garden’

 The third bridge, a beam and post design, carries a plaque noting that Robert Louis Stevenson (1850-1894) lived at Skerryvore overlooking this chine in the 1880s.
 He named his home at 61 Alum Chine Road after a famous lighthouse in Scotland built by his uncle.
 Although he was in poor health, suffering from tuberculosis (he had come to Bournemouth for the healthy sea air, and the pine trees reminded him of Scotland), he wrote much of his best work here, including ‘The Strange Case of Dr Jekyll and Mr Hyde’.
 The house was destroyed in 1940, but there is a memorial of a lighthouse to commemorate the spot near the foot of Robert Louis Stevenson Avenue.

 Henry James (1843-1916) had travelled to Bournemouth to care for his sister, who had come to Bournemouth in the hopes of improving her health.
 One day James decided to walk up Alum Chine to visit Stevenson at his home.
-They immediately took to each other.
+They immediately hit it off.
 After that evening, James came to Skerryvore nearly every night for dinner and literary discussions with Stevenson.
 A chair in the corner even became known as the ‘Henry James’ chair.
 James set one of his short stories, ‘The Middle Years’ (1893) in Bournemouth.

 JRR Tolkien (1892-1973) and his wife Edith, visited Bournemouth every summer for thirty years.
 For the first years, they frequented the Hotel Miramar (BH1 3AL), where there is a blue plaque.
 In the 1960s they bought a house (now demolished) in Lakeside Rd, Branksome Park, which had to be a bungalow, as Edith was virtually immobilised through ill health.
 It backed onto the pine-covered slope on our left as we head down.